mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 {{<notice type="info">}}

 **Note**: As of this writing, the latest NixOS image that works on the Raspberry Pi 4 is NixOS 21.11, which is almost two years old.
-I'll explain why [later in this post](#the-future-of-nixos-on-the-raspberry-pi) why later releases don't work.
+I'll explain [later in this post](#the-future-of-nixos-on-the-raspberry-pi) why subsequent releases don't work.
 For now, I'm going to run NixOS on the Pi the only way I know how.

 {{</notice>}}